liatrio/pact-playground/README.md

 ### Consumer-Driven Webhooks

 1. **Contract Publication Notification**
-   - **Purpose**: Notify the producer when a new contract is published by the consumer.
+   - **Purpose**: Notify the provider when a new contract is published by the consumer.
-   - **Action**: Trigger the producer's CI/CD pipeline to verify the contract against the current implementation.
+   - **Action**: Trigger the provider's CI/CD pipeline to verify the contract against the current implementation.
-   - **Implementation**: Set up a webhook in the Pact Broker to listen for contract publication events and trigger a verification job on the producer's side.
+   - **Implementation**: Set up a webhook in the Pact Broker to listen for contract publication events and trigger a verification job on the provider's side.
-   - **Benefits**: Automates the notification and verification process, reducing manual intervention and ensuring the producer is aware of new consumer expectations.
+   - **Benefits**: Automates the notification and verification process, reducing manual intervention and ensuring the provider is aware of new consumer expectations.

 2. **Verification Result Notification**
-   - **Purpose**: Inform the consumer of the verification results once the producer has tested the contract.
+   - **Purpose**: Inform the consumer of the verification results once the provider has tested the contract.
    - **Action**: Update the consumer's status or trigger further actions based on the verification outcome.
    - **Implementation**: Use a webhook to send the verification results back to the consumer's CI/CD system.
    - **Benefits**: Provides immediate feedback to the consumer, allowing for quick adjustments if necessary.

 3. **Deployment Notification**
-   - **Purpose**: Notify the consumer when the producer deploys a new version that has passed contract verification.
+   - **Purpose**: Notify the consumer when the provider deploys a new version that has passed contract verification.
-   - **Action**: Trigger consumer-side tests to ensure compatibility with the new producer version.
+   - **Action**: Trigger consumer-side tests to ensure compatibility with the new provider version.
-   - **Implementation**: Set up a webhook to notify the consumer's system whenever a new producer version is deployed.
+   - **Implementation**: Set up a webhook to notify the consumer's system whenever a new provider version is deployed.
-   - **Benefits**: Ensures that the consumer is always compatible with the latest producer version, reducing integration issues.
+   - **Benefits**: Ensures that the consumer is always compatible with the latest provider version, reducing integration issues.

 ## Bi-Directional Contract Testing

 This approach involves both the consumer and provider defining and verifying contracts.
-It is demonstrated in the relationship between the `consumer` and `open-api-producer` components.
+It is demonstrated in the relationship between the `consumer` and `open-api-provider` components.

 **Summary**: Bi-directional contract testing ensures that both the consumer and provider agree on the contract.
 This mutual agreement helps prevent integration issues by verifying that both sides meet each other's expectations, leading to smoother deployments and more robust integrations.